JuanFricke/JuanFricke/readme.md

 👩‍💻 I'm currently working at Hostinger as SysAdmin

-🧠 I'm currently learning Go with the aim of becoming a full stack developer.
+🧠 I'm currently learning Go, Ansible and SQL

 📫 How to reach me:
     - juanpfricke@hotmail.Com